stefano-m/lua-pulseaudio_dbus/README.md

     luarocks install pulseaudio_dbus

-Use the `--user` option in `luarocks` if you don't want or can't install it system-wide.
+Use the `--local` option in `luarocks` if you don't want or can't install it system-wide.

 # Example